On Isodual Cyclic Codes over Finite Fields and Finite Chain Rings: Monomial Equivalence: Preliminaries

-Two codes are called monomially equivalent if there exists a monomial permutation which sends one to another.
-MacWilliams~\cite{macwilliams} proved that there exists a monomial permutation between two codes over a finite field if and only if there exists a linear Hamming isometry.
-Wood~\cite{wood} extended these results to codes over finite chain rings.
-Several weights can be defined over rings.
-A weight on a code $C$ over a finite chain-ring is called homogeneous if it satisfies the following assertions \begin{itemize} \item[(i)] $\forall x\in C$, $\forall u\in R^* : w(x)=w(ux)$, \item[(ii)] there exists a constant $\xi= \xi(w) \in \mathbb{R}$ such that where $U$ is any subcode of $C$. \end{itemize} Honold and Nechaev~\cite{nechaev} proved that for codes over a finite chain ring there exists a homogeneous weight.
-A linear morphism $f: R \longmapsto R$ is called a homogeneous isometry if it is a linear homomorphism which preserve the homogeneous weight. \begin{lem} (\cite{greferath}) Let $R$ be a finite chain ring, $C$ a linear code over $R$ and $\phi: C \longmapsto R^n$ an embedding.
-Then the following are equivalent \begin{itemize} \item[(i)] $\phi$ is a homogeneous isometry, \item[(ii)] $C$ and $\phi(C)$ are equivalent. \end{itemize} \end{lem}

-Here whenever two codes are said to be equivalent it is meant that they are monomially equivalent.
+where $U$ is any subcode of $C$. \end{itemize} A linear morphism $f: R \longmapsto R$ is called a homogeneous isometry if it is a linear homomorphism which preserves the homogeneous weight. \begin{lem} (\cite{greferath}) Let $R$ be a finite chain ring, $C$ a linear code over $R$, and $\phi: C \longmapsto R^n$ an embedding.
+Then the following are equivalent: \begin{itemize} \item[(i)] $\phi$ is a homogeneous isometry, and \item[(ii)] $C$ and $\phi(C)$ are monomially equivalent. \end{itemize} \end{lem} Here whenever two codes are said to be equivalent it is meant that they are monomially equivalent.